 We heartily recommend a stopping in before or after your visit to Worcester House.

 Madelaine’s Deli, Lavant Street

-Bars and pubs in town
+Coffee shops, bars and pubs in town

 Petersfield High Street has good selection of shops including Waitrose and Marks & Spencer food stores.
 There is also a Lidl just beyond the station.
 In Lavant Street, the Bran Tub is our excellent local health food store and Madeleine’s offers high quality deli food.

 Features of the historic market town of Petersfield include The Flora Twort Gallery; The Heath; and England’s only slanted red telephone box.
 The South Downs offer excellent walking country with many breath-taking views.
 If you have time, drive via South Harting to the National Trust area of Harting Down, and walk out across the first field for a stunning 360 degree view as far as the coast.
 The Petersfield museum is currently being refurbished.